Published 13 June 2019

 "It really was fantastic the way everyone pulled together as it was easy to how a relatively simple idea can transform people's everyday living and give them an outlet to be positive."

-Tom said: "I still can't believe the generosity of BAM!
-I stopped by the site one day to ask for any broken pallets or timber off-cuts we could collect, and ended up with two Portakabins!
+Tom said: "I still can't believe the generosity of BAM and their supply partners, I stopped by the site one day to ask for any broken pallets or timber off-cuts we could collect, and ended up with two Portakabins!